titledk/silverstripe-calendar/README.md

 ## Demo

-There's a demo site available on <http://calendar-demo.title.dk>.
+There's a demo site available on <http://calendar.demo.title.dk>.
 _On the demo site you can read more about the features, with practical examples._

 The code for the demo is available at <https://github.com/titledk/silverstripe-calendar-demo>.
 If you plan to use the calendar, start out installing this!

+## Compatibility

+The calendar is compatible with SilverStripe versions `3.1` and `3.2`.

+For tested versions check out the [Calendar demo](https://github.com/titledk/silverstripe-calendar-demo#compatibility)

 ## Features